playfulprogramming/playfulprogramming/content/blog/making-an-angular-blog-with-scully/index.md

 <p>This might happen if you are not using the static generated pages.</p>
 ```

-This is because we haven't statically generated the site.
+This message is showing because we're not able to get the HTML of the markdown; we haven't statically generated the site to do so.
 Scully injects the markdown's HTML at build time, so we're unable to get the contents of the markdown file during the development mode.
-We _are_ able to get the route metadata from the frontmatter on the blog post, however.
+We _can_ get the route metadata from the frontmatter on the blog post, however.
 If you want to learn more about that, you'll have to read the next section. 😉

 # Running the Build

 > Even if you're familiar with Angular's build process, you should read this section!
 Scully does some non-standard behavior that will prevent some of the steps in the next sections if not understood properly.

-Now that we have our code configured to generate routes based on our Markdown files, let's run `ng build`.
-This should go off without a hitch if the code was updated alongside the post.
+Now that we have our code configured to generate routes based on our Markdown files let's run `ng build`.
+The build should go off without a hitch if the code was updated alongside the post.

 > If you hit an error at this step, make sure to read through the steps again and pay attention to the error messages.
-Angular does a decent job at giving indication of what you need to change to get the build working again.
+Angular does a decent job of indicating what you need to change to get the build working again.

-Now, let's run `npm run scully`.
-This should give us some message like this:
+Now, let's run `npm run scully`; Doing so should give us some message like this:

 ```
 Route "" rendered into file: "/Users/ccrutchley/git/my-scully-blog/dist/static/index.html"